 According to ICI’s 2019 Investment Company Factbook here, at the end of 2018 there were 1,319 capital appreciation funds, 1,527 world funds and 1,907 total return funds available.
 There were 604 investment-grade bond funds, 247 high-yield funds, 362 world bond funds, 193 government bond funds, 211 multi-sector bond funds and 293 state municipal bond funds.
 There were also 264 national muni bond funds, 287 taxable money market funds and 81 tax-free money market funds.

 - Dropping Fees – Expense ratios on virtually every type of fund have been dropping for the last several years, and that trend is expected to continue.
 As investors demand cheaper investment options, fund providers have been willing to listen by lowering fees on active and passive funds alike.

-- The Threat from ETFs – ETF inflows have set a single-year record in 2017, and it’s still only August.
+- The Threat from ETFs – ETF inflows set a single-year record in 2017 and followed it up with the second-largest inflow ever in 2018.
 The ETF market is only about 20% of the size of the mutual fund industry, but that number will likely continue to grow.